tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 Both methods produce the same ML-DSA signature and are fully interoperable.
 The choice between them depends on implementation preferences, such as whether the pre-hashing step is handled internally by the cryptographic module or performed explicitly by the IKEv2 implementation.

-# Discussion of ML-DSA and SLH-DSA and Prehashing {#pre-hash}

-This section discusses various approaches for integrating ML-DSA and SLH-DSA into IKEv2 other than those proposed above.

-The signature architecture within IKE was designed around RSA (and later extended to ECDSA).
-In this architecture, the actual message (the SignedOctets) are first hashed (using a hash that the verifier has indicated support for), and then passed for the remaining part of the signature generation processing.
-That is, it is designed for signature algorithms that first apply a hash function to the message and then perform processing on that hash.
-Neither ML-DSA nor SLH-DSA fits cleanly into this architecture.

-We see three ways to address this mismatch.

-The first consideration is that both ML-DSA and SLH-DSA provide prehashed parameter sets, which are designed to sign messages that have already been hashed by an external source.
-At first glance, this might seem like an ideal solution.
-However, several practical challenges arise:

-1.
-   The prehashed versions of ML-DSA and SLH-DSA appear to be rarely used, making it likely that support for them in cryptographic libraries is limited or unavailable.
-2.
-   The public keys for the prehashed variants use different OIDs, which means that certificates for IKEv2 would differ from those used in other protocols.
-This not only complicates certificate management but also adds protocol complexity if a peer needs to support both pure and prehashed variants.
-Additionally, some certificate authorities (CAs) may not support issuing certificates for prehashed ML-DSA or SLH-DSA due to their limited adoption.
-3.
-   Some users have explicitly indicated a preference not to use the prehashed parameter sets.

-The second is to note that, while IKEv2 normally follows the 'hash and then sign' paradigm, it doesn't always.
-EdDSA has a similar constraint on not working cleanly with the standard 'hash and then sign' paradigm, and so the existing {{RFC8420}} provides an alternative method, which ML-DSA would cleanly fit into.
-We could certainly adopt this same strategy; our concern would be that it might be more difficult for IKEv2 implementors which do not already have support for EdDSA.

-The third way is what we can refer to as 'fake prehashing'; IKEv2 would generate the hash as specified by the pre-hash modes in {{FIPS204}} and {{FIPS205}}, but instead of running ML-DSA or SLH-DSA in prehash mode, the hash is signed as if it were the unhashed message, as is done in pure mode.
-This is a violation of the spirit, if not the letter of FIPS 204, 205.
-However, it is secure (assuming the hash function is strong), and fits in cleanly with both the existing IKEv2 architecture, and what crypto libraries provide.
-Additionally, for SLH-DSA, this means that we're now dependent on collision resistance (while the rest of the SLH-DSA architecture was carefully designed not to be).

 # Use of ML-DSA and SLH-DSA

 Both ML-DSA and SLH-DSA offer deterministic and hedged signing modes.
 By default, ML-DSA uses a hedged approach, where the random value rnd is a 256-bit string generated by an Random Bit Generator (RBG).
 The signature generation function utilizes this randomness along with the private key and the preprocessed message.